nythz/pf2e-warlord/README.md

 The original PDF can be found in this drive : https://drive.google.com/file/d/1QvXA8eBMBjZsk0SX9zwSO3XS536EQ0Q6/view1

-Changes from the PDF can be found : https://github.com/nythz/pf2e-warlord/blob/main/ChangesFromPDF.md
+Changes from the PDF can be found in the wiki : https://github.com/nythz/pf2e-warlord/wiki

 Changelog can be found : https://github.com/nythz/pf2e-warlord/blob/main/CHANGELOG.md